tylev/wuc/README.md

+# Contribute Articles

+We welcome the input of well written and accurate articles by members of the Bitcoin community.
+To make sure that your content gets the best opportunity possible to be read please follow these guidelines:

+1. Include an entry to the page in: https://github.com/sunnankar/wuc/blob/gh-pages/sitemap.xml
+2. Perform at least basic Search Engine Optimization on your page (Free tools: https://juxseo.zoomshift.com/)
+3. Attempt to find websites that will link to the page
+4. Mention the page on social media like Twitter (@WeUseCoins), Facebook (https://www.facebook.com/bitcoinknowledge), Reddit, etc.
+5. Thanks for your help!

 # For Web developers / Designers / Translators

 Each localized version of weusecoins is independent of each other and use static HTML, CSS or PHP files.